 The video portal YouTube connects people the world over.
 Operators of these video channels entertain and influence millions of subscribers with their innovative ideas; in some cases, this can fund their entire lifestyle.
 So how do professional YouTubers actually make money on the platform?
 Could uploading videos and earning income from YouTube also be something for you?

 Reddit is primarily popular in the USA, where it has a significant loyal readership – about 42% of Reddit users are American.
-However, the website is also a hit in the UK and is growing in popularity abroad, although it may take some time before they start seeing comparable numbers.
+However, the website is growing in popularity abroad, although it may take some time before they start seeing comparable numbers.

 The increasingly negative media attention on Facebook and the subsequent mass Facebook user exodus is perhaps an opportunity for social networks like Reddit to gain more traction.
 But what exactly is Reddit?

 What is Reddit?
 The basic concept and development

 Reddit describes itself as “The front page of the internet.”
 This term conveys their claim to a unique position.
 On the front page of a print newspaper, readers will find the daily topics and headlines that editors consider to be the most important.
 Reddit is claiming to be the first point of contact to the World Wide Web by calling themselves its “homepage.”
 When talking about the US market, these claims are quite believable – after all, the number of subreddits grew from almost 11,000 (2008) to about 1.64 million (September 2019) subreddits in just 10 years.

 Reddit gathers social news in an almost unmanageable number of “subreddits.”
 These are founded by users and filled with content.
 The idea of the forum, based back in Roman antiquity, can be seen as the basis for the self-conception of the website.
 The Forum Romanum, for example, was not only a central place where people visited temples and public trials, but also a place of spiritual exchange.